EwoutH/urban-self-driving-effects/paper/paper.md

 Since there are relatively large steps between some hours, 15-minute intervals were also explored to see if more smoother steps could be achieved.

 ![trips_by_weekday_and_quarter_hour_heatmap.png](img%2Fdata%2Ftrips_by_weekday_and_quarter_hour_heatmap.png)
-_Fig A.x: Heatmap showing the number of trips by quarter-hour and day of the week._
+_Fig A.7: Heatmap showing the number of trips by quarter-hour and day of the week._

 However, as can be seen in the quarter-hour heatmap, there are very distinct pattern in which the whole, and in a lesser extent half, hours are over-represented.
 This is likely caused by people rounding their travel times to the nearest hour in the survey, and the data was therefore kept in hourly bins.

 As a default value the travel distribution is averaged over Monday to Thursday, as weekdays are when the largest congestion and travel demand is expected, and thus most interesting for this research.
 The number of trip for each hour of each day was normalized over the number of the number of people taking trips that day, to create a lookup table giving the probability of a person starting trip starting in a specific hour of a specific day.

 ![chance_of_starting_trip_by_hour.svg](img%2Fdata%2Fchance_of_starting_trip_by_hour.svg)
-_Fig A.x: Average probability of an individual starting a trip by hour during weekdays (Monday-Thursday).
+_Fig A.8: Average probability of an individual starting a trip by hour during weekdays (Monday-Thursday)._

 Using these lookup tables, the start time, end time (and thus duration) and day of the week could be varied in the model, while always initiating a representative number of trips.
 Many initial tests were only performed on a few hours (like 7:00-11:00), while the full 05:00-24:00 in which significant travel demand is present was used for all experiments.